Sales Tax Registration

 When are sales tax returns due in Alaska?

-Sales tax filing frequencies and return due dates in Alaska are unique in that they are not standardized at the state level, but rather determined by local jurisdictions.
+Sales tax filing frequencies and due dates in Alaska are not standardized at the state level, but determined by local jurisdictions.

 When a business registers with a particular municipality, that municipality supplies the timeline for tax filing and the corresponding due dates.
 This schedule will guide your regular tax filing processes.

-Remote sellers default to a monthly filing schedule, although the option for quarterly filing is available upon receiving approval from the Commission.
-Regardless of whether the filing frequency is monthly or quarterly, the due date is always the last day of the month following a reporting period.
+Remote sellers default to a monthly filing schedule, although the option for quarterly filing is available upon approval from the Commission.
+The due date for monthly and quarterly is always the last day of the month following a reporting period.

 STAY INFORMED